talamoin/cloudera/README.md

 ---------
 Main Class --> Job1_Mapper --> Job1_Reducer --> Job2_Mapper --> Job2_Reducer --> Job3_Mapper  --> Final Output

-Please note that Page rank calculation is an iterative process and is run untill convergence which is defined by number of iteration. in order to achieve this, Job 2(Rank Calculator) has been made to execute as user defined number of iterations from the commandline(ideally 5).
+Please note that Page rank calculation is an iterative process and is runas defined by number of iteration from command line.
+Job 2(Rank Calculator) has been made to execute as user defined number of iterations from the commandline(5 as suggested in coure work).

 How to Execute
 ---------------